top of page

 When preparing for my upcoming trip, I pulled out my travel gears once again and pondered over which items I will probably need on the trip.
 While some items are optional, there are those that I will definitely bring along on all trips.
 They are my tried-and-tested "travel kits" and almost mandatory to bring along.
 I am sharing them here.

-The items in my travel kits are rather common in our daily life but they can be so insignificant that few people will think of bringing them when packing for trips.
+The items in my travel kits are rather common in our daily life but they can be so insignificant that few people will think of bringing them when packing for trips, especially long-period backpacking trips.
 Moreover, these items are extremely light and small — can't even feel their weight and won't take up much space in the backpack.

 1. Sleeping Kit